-Electron Configuration for Scandium (Sc, Sc3+ ion)
+How to Write the Electron Configuration for Scandium (Sc)

-Scandium atom electron configuration through orbit
+Electron arrangement of Scandium through orbit

 Scientist Niels Bohr was the first to give an idea of the atom’s orbit.
-He provided a model of the atom in 1913.
-The complete idea of the orbit is given there.
+He provided a model of the atom in 1913 and provided a complete idea of orbit in that model.

 The electrons of the atom revolve around the nucleus in a certain circular path.
-These circular paths are called orbit(shell).
+These circular paths are called orbits (shells or energy levels).
 These orbits are expressed by n. [n = 1,2,3,4 . . .
 The serial number of the orbit]

-K is the name of the first orbit, L is the second, M is the third, and N is the name of the fourth orbit.
+The name of the first orbit is K, L is the second, M is the third, and N is the name of the fourth orbit.
 The electron holding capacity of each orbit is 2n2.

 Shell Number (n) | Shell Name | Electrons Holding Capacity (2n2) |